matloff/FarewellAddress/Address.md

-I'll start with an overview of my history, then present some thoughts--dare I call them "recommendations"?--in teaching and research in computer science and statistics.
+I'll start with an overview of my history, then present some thoughts--dare I call them "recommendations"?--in teaching and research on computer science and statistics.

 ## Formative Years